-When reporting a bug, remember to write used commands, eventually attach your lab, and include the output of
+When reporting a bug, remember to write used commands, eventually attach your network scenario, and include the output of

 kathara-check(1) in order to make possible to reproduce the bug.

 Kathara was born from Netkit.
 Its first version was developed by Gaetano Bonofiglio and Veronica Iovinella.
-Currently it is mantained by Lorenzo Ariemma and Mariano Scazzariello.
+Currently it is mantained by Mariano Scazzariello, Tommaso Caiazzi and Lorenzo Ariemma.

 People involved also include: